 Soil: Well-draining soil.
 Potting soil amended with grit, pumice or perlite.

 Water: Average water needs during the growing season, barely in winter.

 One website says their Acanthocereus tetragonus ‘Fairy Castles’ is 10 years old and it has only grown to 18″.
-The plant in the photo looks really good, but it looks like a Cereus hildmannianus subsp. uruguayanus to me…
+The photo on the website looks like a Cereus hildmannianus subsp. uruguayanus to me.

 Acanthocereus tetragonus is a ribbed, five-sided, columnar growing cactus.
 The areoles produce short hair-like spines with small tufts of wool.